 Measuring the economic benefits

-This Section highlights some of the methodologies and assumptions employed in key pieces of literature, and quantitative estimates relevant to Australia, the UK, US, Canada and New Zealand.
+This section highlights some of the methodologies and assumptions employed in key pieces of literature, and quantitative estimates relevant to Australia, the UK, US, Canada and New Zealand.
 Due to the diverse nature of the studies, detailed conclusions and comparisons cannot be drawn from the sizes of the estimates in each region.
 The literature does however give a sense of the magnitude of benefits, both current and potential, of open government data.

 In terms of the methodologies for assessing the benefits of open data and what assumptions should be made in the process, most literature reviews suggest these areas are underdeveloped.
 This is mostly due to the inherent difficultly in measuring the benefits, and in part to the diversity in the structure of economies involved.
 There are significant complications in measuring the economic and social benefits that are considered to be ‘downstream’ or realised by anyone other than the agency which made the data available.
 These methodological challenges have led to concerns that governments undervalue and underinvest in government open data.